-The Browne Center is now inviting applications for a postdoctoral fellowship during the 2020-2021 academic year.
-The Center supports research on all aspects of international politics.
-Applications are welcomed from political scientists who have received their Ph.D. or equivalent degrees in the last two years, or who expect to complete their degree by June 2020.
+The Browne Center supports research on all aspects of international politics.
+Applications are welcomed from political scientists who have received their PhD or equivalent degrees in the last two years, or who expect to complete their degree by June 2021.
+Fellows at the Browne Center will pursue their own research as well as teach one course in Penn’s Political Science Department.
+The position pays a stipend of $53,670.

-Applications will be reviewed starting February 15, 2020.
-To receive full consideration, materials should be uploaded to Interfolio (https://apply.interfolio.com/72859) by the 15th.
+Applications will be reviewed starting March 5, 2021.
+To receive full consideration, application materials should be uploaded to Interfolio by that date.

 1. Curriculum Vitae